cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes scanned the telegrams, his expression darkening.

 "Curious," he said.
 "Mycroft’s inquiry aligns too conveniently with Blackwood’s fate.
 And Forrester—if his information is accurate, we are dealing with something far larger than a missing will."
-He turned to me.
-"Watson, we must divide our efforts.
-You will meet Forrester; I shall speak with Mycroft.
-The threads are converging."

 The fog thickened as we departed, swallowing the street lamps.
 Ahead lay Cartwright's secrets, then our separate paths into what felt increasingly like a carefully laid snare.